 I do not usually spray the fiber when I take the piece off.
 But I do use an HD Conditioning or synthetic silicone spray before I put it on.
 I know I am backwards when it comes to doing what I’m told.
 I only spray it on the very ends though.
 Not the whole topper.
 Again too much product = clump.

 Make sure you rinse it all out thoroughly or it can feel heavy and weigh down/coat the fiber.
 I have used this conditioner on my oldest HD toppers and even on my human hair toppers, afterward, the hair feels like brand new.
 No kidding it works wonders, good stuff!
+Oh and don’t buy the regular Silicon Minx conditioner it has a strong perfume smell.

 Styling Heat Defiant Hair